lampepfl/scala3-macro-tutorial/docs/inline.md

 In the code above, the references `pi` and `pie` are inlined.
 Then constant folding optimization in the compiler will compute the resulting value `pi2` and `pie2` at _compile-time_.

-In Scala 2, we would have used a `final val` without a return type for this purpose:
+In Scala 2, we would have used the modifier `final` in the definition that is without a return type:

 ```scala
 final val pi = 3.141592653589793